Monday, April 28, 2025

 Greenville Mule Gets Yankee's Goat: The daughter of a Revolutionary hero, Capt.
 Billy Young, saw one of Stoneman's Raiders humiliated.

-Abraham Lincoln and the Horn of Freedom: Speaking of anniversaries, this summer will mark the 74th season of Horn in the West, an outdoor drama in Boone, N.C., that interprets the American Revolution through the legend of Daniel BooneHorn will be on a limited schedule this summer, while the theater undergoes renovations.
+Abraham Lincoln and the Horn of Freedom: Speaking of anniversaries, this summer will mark the 74th season of Horn in the West, an outdoor drama in Boone, N.C., that interprets the American Revolution through the legend of Daniel BooneHorn will be on a limited schedule in 2025, while the theater undergoes renovations.

 Thursday, January 16, 2025